8 Stress and rhythm

 Is your name iambic?
 Trochaic?
 Say out loud your own name and the names of your friends and family.
 Listen to the rhythm and try to identify the rhythmic feet in each name.
 Does the pattern vary when you put the first name together with the last name and middle names?

 These last two feet are less common in poetry in English than the first five.

-Read Items 7–9, which are written in and are about dialect.
+Read the following, which are written in and are about dialect.

-Click on 'View document' to read the poems.
+Click on the link below to read the poems.